-- 4. You can click to delete the drawn lines. - 5.
+- 4. You can click I to delete the drawn lines. - 5.
 Click Save to save the settings.

-❖ Shield Region
+Shield Region

-The shield region allows you to set the specific region in which the abnormal detection will not function.
+The shield region allows you to set the specific region in which the set smart function rule is invalid.
 Up to 4 shield regions are supported.